 3. Easy to Advertise: Plus, it is much easier to advertise for one number instead of multiple numbers for the different locations you are targeting.

 Universal Toll Free Number Restrictions

 While there are many UIFN benefits, the technology does have some important restrictions to note.
 The most important restriction to note is the list of countries where UIFN is available.
 The second major UIFN restriction is mobile-accessibility.
-Finally, subscribers should consider that dial-out codes vary across countries.
+Finally, subscribers should consider that dialing conventions may vary across countries.

 Universal toll free numbers are only mobile-accessible in a handful of countries.
 In certain countries, the number cannot be reached at all from a mobile phone.
 This is really important to note because roughly one-in-five people only have cell phone service.
 You should consult with your customers to find out what percentage of them use mobile phones.